I Want To...

 Carotid stenosis is the narrowing of the carotid artery in the neck.
-The narrowing is the result of the build-up of a plaque inside the carotid artery, typically where it branches in the neck into its two major divisions.
-The build-up of plaque is associated with several risk factors like smoking, hypertension, elevated cholesterol, diabetes and obesity.
+The narrowing is the result of the buildup of plaque inside the carotid artery, typically where it branches in the neck into its two major divisions.
+The buildup of plaque is associated with several risk factors like smoking, hypertension, elevated cholesterol, diabetes and obesity.

 Diagnosis of carotid stenosis

-Although we find many patients to have carotid stenosis after they have a stroke, many are found to have this problem before having a stroke.
-Often, we can hear turbulent flow over the carotid arteries when we listen with a stethoscope.
-We then diagnose the degree of carotid stenosis by one or more of three tests:
+Carotid stenosis can be discovered after someone has a stroke, but a patient may also be found to have this problem before a stroke occurs.
+Often, the doctor can hear turbulent flow over the carotid arteries when listening with a stethoscope.
+The cerebrovascular team then diagnoses the degree of carotid stenosis by one or more of four tests:

 - Duplex sonogram of the neck

 - Magnetic resonance imaging (MRI) and magnetic resonance angiography (MRA) scan of the neck